Solvosoft/organilab/docs/source/search_lab_view.rst

 Search By Laboratory Room
 --------------------
-   It allows to relate and find and specific laboratory room inside a laboratory.
+   It allows to relate and find a specific laboratory room inside a laboratory.
 Laboratory room element will be selected.

    .. image:: ./_static/search_labroom.png

 Search By Furniture
 --------------------
-   It allows to relate and find and specific furniture inside a laboratory.
+   It allows to relate and find a specific furniture inside a laboratory.
 Furniture element and its predecessor(laboratory room) will be selected.

    .. image:: ./_static/search_furniture.png

 Search By Shelf
 --------------------
-   It allows to relate and find and specific shelf inside a laboratory.
+   It allows to relate and find a specific shelf inside a laboratory.
 Shelf element and its predecessors(furniture, laboratory room) will be selected and shelf object table is going to be update by this shelf.

    .. image:: ./_static/search_shelf.png

 Search By Shelf Object
 --------------------
-   It allows to relate and find and specific shelf object inside a laboratory.
+   It allows to relate and find a specific shelf object inside a laboratory.
 Shelf Object element and its predecessors(shelf, furniture, laboratory room) will be selected and shelf object table is going to be update by this shelf object pk, where pk=11 represents a filter inside this table.